 And it cost her zero effort.

-#6: How to make her say what you want to hear
+2. Make her say what you want to hear

 If you’re tired of women opening with “Hey”, this is for you.